 About West Space

-West Space is a leading independent, non-profit contemporary arts organisation.
+West Space is an independent, non-profit contemporary arts organisation.

 West Space cultivates a personalised approach to the experience of contemporary art.
 This is where enduring relationships to people, art and ideas can begin.